markharrison/doc-platform-engineering/docs/05-msdevplat.md

 ---
-sidebar_label: 'Microsoft Developer Platform'
+sidebar_label: 'Microsoft Products & Technologies'
-slug: /msdevplat
+slug: /microsoft-products-technologies
 ---

-# Microsoft Developer Platform
+# Microsoft Products & Technologies

 Up to now - no products have been mentioned in this document.
 Remember Platform Engineering is a practice, not a product.